 The steamy Distillery is home to copper pot stills that impart their distinctive character to the rum and power its manufacturing.
 Last in the production process is the Ageing House, which is lined with permeable oaks barrels of breathing rum, stored for years and even decades, before being poured into your glass.

-Appleton Rum Tour Premium Taste Test
+Appleton Rum Tour Tastings

 To top off the experience, an appropriate ending is found in the Tasting Room which is set up with a series of long tables, stools, and spirits.
 A detailed introduction to the aged rums are presented on a laminated sheet before you.
 Each station has 3 covered glasses of samples with different ages and distinct flavours, and a complementary bottle of Wata to cleanse your palette between tastings.